bowbahdoe/guava-base/README.md

 * Does not include any android specific code.
 Equivalent to the `-jre` build.
 * Compiled for Java 9+, not Java 8

+## Notable changes from `com.google.common.base`
+- `FinalizableReferenceQueue` and associated classes were removed
+    - They were rarely used, probably do a job better done by a Cleaner, and I wasn't able to validate that they would behave correctly in a module
+- All `javax.annotation` references are replaced with references to `dev.mccue.jsr305`.

 ## Usage

 For the most part, you should be able to just find+replace all